Lissy93/minimal-terminal-prompt/readme.md

 ## Installation

-Clone and cd into the repo, then just copy the desired PS1 .sh file contents into your  `~/.bashrc` Then just reload the new updated profile (either by restarting your terminal, or by running `source ~/.bashrc`)
+Clone and cd into the repo, then copy the desired PS1 .sh file contents into your  `~/.bashrc`.
+Then just reload your bash profile (either restart your cmd, or run the  source command)

 ```
 git clone https://github.com/Lissy93/minimal-terminal-prompt.git